Asymmetric Burkholder inequalities in noncommutative symmetric spaces: Introduction

-where $df_n=\mathbb E_n f-\mathbb E_{n-1} f$ is the martingale difference of $f$, the random variable $s(f)=(\sum_{n\geq 1} \mathbb{E}_{n-1}|df_n|^2 )^{\frac 1 2}$ is called the conditioned square function of $f$.
-The equivalence \eqref{Burkholder} is customarily referred to as Burkholder's inequalities and the second term on the right hand side of \eqref{Burkholder} is usually called diagonal part.
-Moreover, as is shown in \cite{Bu1}, the diagonal part can be replaced by the maximal function of martingale difference sequence: if $2\leq p<\infty $ and if $f\in L_p(\Omega),$ then
+where $df_n$ is the martingale difference of $f$ and $s(f)$ is the conditioned square function of $f$.
+Moreover, as proved in \cite{Bu1}, the diagonal term $(\sum_n\|df_n\|_p^p)^{1/p}$ can be replaced by the maximal function of martingale difference sequence; namely, if $2\leq p<\infty $ and if $f\in L_p,$ then